PLN-team/pyPLNmodels/paper/paper.md

 To illustrate the main model's interest, we display below a visualization of the first two principal components when Principal
 Component Analysis (PCA) is performed with the PLN-PCA model(on the left) and standard PCA on the log normalized data(on the right).
 The data considered is the `scMARK` benchmark [@scMark] described in the benchmark section.
-We kept 1000 samples for illustration purposes.
+We kept 1000 samples and 9 cell types for illustration purposes.

 ![PLN-PCA (left) and standard PCA (right).](plnpca_vs_pca.png)